dentropy/html_against_humanity/README.md

   * Create and manage a room
 * ```/game_id/<game_id>```
   * Generate HTML depending on what phase and whose turn it is

+## Brainstorming

+* Is is possible to play the game from a single HTML page?
+  * It is possible but is it optimal for design
+  * The game basically has four states therefore if statements can manage a lot of the logic
+  * All game state data flows to page making things easier
+  * What pages would this single page replace?
+    * read_white_card.html
+    * choose_other_player_black_card.html
+    * choose_black_card.html
+    * wait_for_round_winner.html
+    * turn_winner.html